 But looking back 10 years later, Shirley Temples could never lose their charm.
 They’re too magical!
-You should make them at home, and make your own grenadine, too.
-It’s a fun mini project to do with kids, and it's also just what you need to feel like a kid again yourself—and don’t we all need that after this year?
+You should make them at home, and as the cherry on top, make your own grenadine, too.
+It’s a fun mini project to do with kids, or the perfect antidote for feeling like a kid again yourself—and don’t we all need that after this year?

 According to the recipe in The Complete DIY Cookbook for Young Chefs, all you need are a handful of allspice berries, sugar, and pomegranate juice.
 Then, all that’s left to do is crush the berries and turn your ingredients into a syrup.

 So go ahead: Make the grenadine, and pour yourself a Shirley Temple.
 Whether you’re eight or 88, you deserve it.